TBlauwe/cpp_lib_starter/README.md

 `TARGETS` is a multi-value arguments where you can pass targets.
 By default, `download_library` will try to suppress warnings when building those targets (or the target of the same name as `NAME` if no `TARGETS` are provided).

-> Sadly, suppressing warnings like this doesn't work for now (see this [article](https://www.foonathan.net/2018/10/cmake-warnings/.)).
+> Sadly, doesn't work for now.

 To prevent this behaviour, you can pass the options `NO_SUPPRESS_WARNINGS`, like so :